Best Tools in 2020 to Support Remote Work

 - Teamwork.
 Teamwork is a top-rated project management tool used by companies like Disney, Netflix, Spotify, and HP.
 It provides increased efficiency and accountability by allowing users to customize their workflow, easily see project assignments and status, and manage and optimize team tasks.
 It includes features like a timer for time tracking and billing, customized reporting, and intuitive communication tools.
 Teamwork also features integration with Apple, Microsoft, Google, and other top third-party applications.

 - Asana.
-Within Asana, which is available on desktop and mobile, projects can be created and assigned to specific team members.
+Within Asana, which is available on desktop and mobile, projects can be created and assigned to specific team s.
 It offers advanced features like project timelines, priorities, dependencies, forms, and progress reports to help keep teams on track.
 In addition, Asana can be integrated with other popular business tools like Google Suite, Outlook, Dropbox, and more.

 Access to company documents is key to getting projects done.
 The top file-sharing platforms offer excellent file security and flexible file permissions to keep remote work organized and easily accessible.

 - Google.
-Google Drive and Google Docs are some of the easiest ways to share files with distributed team members.
+Google Drive and Google Docs are some of the easiest ways to share files with distributed team s.
 Google Docs allows for documents to be created, shared, and collaborated on in real-time.
 Google Drive allows files of all kinds to be uploaded, shared, and organized.
 With easy-to-use permissions, teams can ensure only those who need access to view or edit certain documents have it.
 Both Google Drive and Google Docs can be integrated into a variety of project management tools to help for better team organization.

 - Dropbox.
 Similar to Google, Dropbox is a cloud-based file storage and sharing system utilized by many businesses, both in-office and remote.
 It provides reliable, secure file storage with permission-based file sharing to help businesses keep their files organized and collaborative.
 Dropbox can be integrated with countless third-party apps, making it an ideal choice for businesses that utilize any of the other remote working tools listed here.